Speldosa/Speldosa.github.io/README.md

 - Fix mp3-versions of the arranged songs.
 (Wait until you have fixed the script.)
 - Make the path point correctly on an essay page so that it links correctly to the CSS stylesheet.
 (This goes for all type of links as soon as you navigate away from html files in the root folder.)
 - Design the look and feel of the essay post page.
+- Put in a mail symbol for the mail contact and a bird for the tweet contact.

 ## Secondary: